stacklok/frizbee-action/README.md

 We welcome contributions to Frizbee Action.
 Please see our [Contributing](./CONTRIBUTING.md) guide for more information.

+## Minder

+Frizbee is also part of the Minder project.
+[Minder](https://github.com/stacklok/mimder) is a free for Open Source SaaS solution built on the open source project Minder.
+It can enable you to easily automate the process of pinning your actions and container images.
+You can also do a lot more than that, like monitoring your dependencies, scanning your code for vulnerabilities, and securing configuring your repositories and GitHub Actions.

+Stacklok hosts a free (forever to open source projects) SaaS service available at [Minder Cloud](https://cloud.stacklok.com).

 ## License

 Frizbee is licensed under the [Apache 2.0 License](./LICENSE).